github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ## What are the benefits of push protection

-* **Proactive security**—Push protection acts as a frontline defense mechanism by scanning code for secrets at the time of the push.
-This proactive approach helps to catch potential issues before they are merged into your repository.
+* **Preventative security**—Push protection acts as a frontline defense mechanism by scanning code for secrets at the time of the push.
+This preventative approach helps to catch potential issues before they are merged into your repository.

 * **Immediate feedback**—Developers receive instant feedback if a potential secret is detected during a push attempt.
 This immediate notification allows for quick remediation, reducing the likelihood of sensitive information being exposed.